Which European countries have COVID-19 border restrictions in place?

 Austria — no restrictions for Austrian green list's countries

-Entry from EU+ countries (including UK, Vatican City, Andorra, Monaco, Iceland, Lichtenstein, Norway, Switzerland and San Marino) is allowed with no restrictions except for arrivals from Croatia, parts of Portugal, Spain, Bulgaria and Romania.
-In this case, travellers should either self-isolate for 10 days - at their own expenses - or present a negative PCR test which is not older than 72 hours.
+Entry from most EU+ countries (including UK, Vatican City, Ireland, Germany, Monaco, Iceland, Lichtenstein, Norway, Switzerland and San Marino) is allowed with no restrictions.
+There are restrictions for arrivals coming from parts of the Czech Republic, Croatia, France, Portugal, Spain and Bulgaria.
+In this case, travellers should either self-isolate for 10 days - at their own expense - or present a negative PCR test which is not older than 72 hours.

 Entry from third countries is prohibited though seasonal workers in the agricultural, forestry and tourism sectors may be exempt from this ban.